Liesbeth1957/CleaningData/CODEBOOK.md

  run_analysis.R:
    *  Merges the training and the test sets from "UCI HAR Dataset" to create one data set.
    *  Extracts only the measurements on the mean and standard deviation for each measurement.
    * Uses descriptive activity names to name the activities in the data set
    * Appropriately labels the data set with descriptive variable names
    * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
    * Writes that data set in a file named "tidy.txt" in the working directory

 ##Description of the variables in the tidy.txt file

-General description of the file including:
- - Dimensions of the dataset
- - Summary of the data
- - Variables present in the dataset tidy.txt contains 180 observations of 68 variables
+ tidy.txt contains 180 observations of 68 variables

  subjectID                        : int
  activity                         : Factor w/ 6 levels
  average.tBodyAcc.mean.X          : num